 If you want to visit a place that is a complete package of culture, authenticity, hospitality, and natural richness, Sarawak is a perfect choice for you!
-It is a Malaysian state that shares a coastline of 1,234.1 kilometers.
+It is a Malaysian state that has a coastline of 1,234.1 kilometers.
 Needless to say, it offers exquisite beaches to spend time on and various sanctuaries, and rainforests to indulge in as well.

 Sarawak is Malaysia’s third-largest economy that is dependent on its natural resources in many ways.
 Sarawak is rich in its culture, traditions, hospitality, linguistics, food, history, and so on.
 Sarawak cherishes its 19th-century landmarks including white Rajah Palace, Margherita fort, Astana, etc.

-We will have a look at numerous activities one can indulge in, depending upon their choice.
+Let’s take a look at numerous activities one can indulge in, depending upon their choice.

 Here’s a list of the 20 best things to do in Sarawak, Malaysia: